Key Facts

 If I’m thinking about suicide, is there anything that will help me feel better?

 There are many things you can do to feel better and to solve the problems that lead to suicidal thoughts.
 The best thing you can do is get help from a therapist, who is trained to help you figure out what is bothering you and help you cope with your problems.
 There are many kinds of therapy, and you may either go by yourself or with your family.
-For some teens, therapists might recommend medication to help you feel less sad or depressed.
-If a therapist feels that medication will help you, they will direct you to a health care provider or psychiatrist, who will choose the best medication to help you feel better.
+For some teens, therapists might recommend discussing options for medication to help you feel less sad or depressed.
+If a therapist feels that medication might help you, they will direct you to a health care provider or psychiatrist, who will help you choose the best medication to help you feel better.

 There are other things you can do to help yourself feel better, including: